Melissa Schriek on The City Is A Choreography

 Tell us something about your book.
 Is it already available for purchase?
 And how and where can people get it?

-It’s my first photobook and collects all the images of THE CITY IS A CHOREOGRAPHY.
+It’s my first photobook and collects all the images of The City Is Choreography.
 The book is available in a limited edition of 300.
 Shipping worldwide!